Warbo/chriswarbo-net/projects/units/subtraction.md

 Associative operations are also better for computers, since they're trivial to calculate in parallel.
-For example, if we have three processors, we can calculate `cat add_example_flat.mml`{.unwrap pipe="sh | math"} in parallel by transforming it into `cat add_example_nest.mml`{.unwrap pipe="sh | math"}; the result will always be identical, but the nested parts can be calculated independently, and hence on separate processors at the same time.
+For example, if we have three processors, we can calculate `cat add_example_flat.mml`{.unwrap pipe="sh | math"} in parallel by transforming it into `cat add_example_nest.mml`{.unwrap pipe="sh | math nosem"};
+the result will always be identical, but the nested parts can be calculated independently, and hence on separate processors at the same time.
 We cannot perform such transformations for operations that *aren't* associative; hence subtraction can't easily be done in parallel.